SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 **Input (what features receive):**
 - Subcell world bounds (block coordinates)
-- Entry points (where water flows in—zero for sources, one for midstream, two+ for confluence)
+- Entry points (where water flows in—zero for SOURCE, one for PATH, two+ for CONFLUENCE)
-- Exit point (where water flows out—none for mouths terminating at ocean/basin)
+- Exit point (where water flows out—none for TERMINUS features ending at ocean/basin)
 - Target elevation at entry and exit
 - River width at this subcell
 - Biome context